bitsofcotton/NAND/README.md

 # General Tips
 If the data is enough, machine learning methods can implement any of the implementation.
-For this, please refer randtools (with F_p integer, using F_(p^k) register on each).
+For this, please refer randtools (with F_p integer, using (F_p)^k register on each).
 <!--
-In another words, topology of the machine learning block diagrams is needed in only the case when we met the condition the problem is huge nor the problem is something sparse nor imcomplete set on data.
+In another words, topology of the machine learning block diagrams is needed in only the case when we met the condition the problem is huge nor the problem is something sparse nor imcomplete set on the data.
 -->

 So around this, we aims and we need the implementation of compact and low complexity and whole readable library, (and system).